12 genera

 Origin: Native

-Distribution: Widely distributed throughout Washington; Alaska south to California, east to Montana and New Mexico.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east to Alberta, Montana, and Wyoming.

 Habitat: Wet meadows, swamps and coniferous forests, low to mid-elevations.